kiralong/RADseq_pipeline/README.md

 - Your sorted bam files
 - A ["population map"](https://catchenlab.life.illinois.edu/stacks/manual/#popmap)

 Use the Stacks 2 [`gstacks`](https://catchenlab.life.illinois.edu/stacks/comp/gstacks.php) module (Rochette et al. 2019) to assemble and genotype your RAD loci.
+Note that you will need to make a population map (or popmap) that is a list of all samples and the population they are in as two columns seperated by tabs.
+(If you don't want to seperate your samples into populations, then you can put all samples in 1 population by putting the same name in the population column for every sample).

 Example code:
 ```bash